Developing Global Perspective in Costa Rica

 ~Bell, 2014.

-Designed for the first-time international traveler, this study abroad program will aid students in examining their own identities within the context of cultural and societal groups in the United States in order to better understand their own perspective.
+Designed for the new international traveler, this study abroad program will aid students in examining their own identities within the context of cultural and societal groups in the United States in order to better understand their own perspective.
 By comparison, and through the abroad experience, students will explore the culture of the host country, learning about its history, societal values, cultural and racial identity groups, and social issues.
 Current issues in the U.S. that may also be of significance to the host country will be explored, such as immigration, access to education, and environmental policy.

 Costa Rica is known for its natural beauty, extraordinary diversity of flora and fauna, social and political stability, high educational levels, and efficient infrastructure and services.